hugomdm/Parallel_Computing/README.md

 All functions are taken from the book (Jones, Maillardet & Robinson) "IntroductIon to Scientific Programming and Simulation using R".

-First of all,  we have improved the existing **forest fire simulation** code from Chapter 21 (21.2.3 Forest fire model) Then we implemented the simulations presented in Chapter 22 (22.6 Stock Prices)
+First of all,  we have improved the existing **forest fire simulation** code from Chapter 21 (21.2.3 Forest fire model) Then we created the code from  from **22.6 Stock Prices** simulations presented in Chapter 22.
 Finally, we created a package with all these implementations.

 This code is written on R with the help of some standard libraries.